MichielNoback/java_gitbook/01_getting_started/first_look_at_objects.md

 }
 ```

-The `String[] args`  argument to `main(0)` is the argument array passed from the terminal when you start the application.
+The `String[] args`  argument to `main()` is the argument array passed from the terminal when you start the application.

-Note that directly processing command-line arguments is discouraged in general; you should implement
+(Be aware that this type of use of command-line arguments is discouraged;
-and support a standards-adhering command-line syntax (e.g. `java -jar GrowthSimulator --initial_count 5`).
+you should implement and support a standards-adhering command-line syntax,
+e.g. `java -jar GrowthSimulator --initial_count 5`).

-So the final model now has this chain of relationships:
+The final model now has this chain of relationships:

-**_CellGrowthSimulator has a TestTube and TestTube has one or more Cells_**.
+**_CellGrowthSimulator HAS-A TestTube and TestTube HAS one or more Cells_**.

 ## Object construction (first iteration)